-Savory Slow Cooker Brisket – Simple Brisket Recipe with Onion, Garlic and Spices Made in the Crock Pot.
-Easy, Tender, Delicious.
-Kosher for Passover
+Savory Slow Cooker Brisket – Recipe with Video.
+Brisket Recipe with Onion, Garlic and Spices Made in the Crock Pot.
+Kosher for Passover.
+Step-by-step video below!

 I’ve offered make-ahead directions below, as well as instructions for serving straight from the slow cooker.
 Either way, you will love this brisket… it is fork tender, flavorful, and juicy… everything a holiday brisket should be!